Home Rides Reviews Bikes Gallery Tech Misc Contact

 The Tour of Idaho FAQ

-We make the Tour more decipherable and user friendly - one insensitive smackdown at a time.
+We make our Tour website more decipherable and user friendly - one insensitive dope smack at a time.

 Warning - some useful insight may actually be gleaned between the taunts!

 Got a question?
-Go to our reader forum and post it there for a respectful response, visit the route description page for a blow by blow description of the Tour or email Turbo for inclusion in the FAQ below - and gird your loins, pilgrim. .
+Go to our reader forum and post it there for a respectful response, visit the route description page for a detailed description of the Tour, check out the Letters to the Editor if perusing our gigabyte-sized files on the Tour are too much or email Turbo for inclusion in the FAQ below - and gird your loins, pilgrim!

 Q: Is the Tour a camping along the way kind of deal or can I stay in motels?

-A: As long as you can make the recommended daily mileage accomodos are not a problem.
-If you fail to make your daily nut due to indolence, mechanical failure, getting lost or any number of other calamities you may end up sleeping under your bike with the engine running to keep warm.
-It's very cold, btw, everywhere along the Tour after dark even in the middle of summer.
-We do not recommend carrying camping gear.
+A: As long as you can make the recommended daily mileage accommodations are not a problem.
+You are supposed to follow our intervals so if you do camp you'll be camping on the outskirts of a town.
+If you fail to make your daily nut due to indolence, mechanical failure, getting lost, or any number of other calamities you may end up sleeping under your bike with the engine running to keep warm.
+It's very cold, btw, everywhere along the Tour after dark, even in the middle of summer.
+No tents or sleeping bags though - too much bulk and extra weight.
+We do not recommend carrying "just in case" camping gear unless you are into self-fulfilling prophecies.

 Q: Is the Tour self-supported or can we use a chase vehicle?

-A: Not easily.
-It would be possible for the first couple of days without a lot of miles on the chase vehicle but after that it would be difficult.
+A: For a Tour of Idaho you must be self-supported.
+For riding on your own terms it's possible for the first couple of days without a lot of miles on the chase vehicle but after that it's more difficult.
 Consult an Idaho road map.
-If you do plan on having a chase vehicle shadow your entire journey be sure to factor in 2000+ miles for the round trip to and from Jenkins Hollow.
+If you do plan on having a chase vehicle shadow your entire journey, be sure to factor in 2000+ miles for the round trip to and from the start.

 Q: Do I need a street legal bike?